If today were Mole Day, we'd give you a pass if you thought it was a celebration of the small burrowing rodent.

 Nov.
-23, 2015, will mark Fibonacci Day, a special day that celebrates the man known as Fibonacci (aka, Leonardo of Pisa) who developed a mathematical concept called the Fibonacci Sequence, in which every number is the sum of the previous two numbers.
+23 marks Fibonacci Day, a special day that celebrates the man known as Fibonacci (aka, Leonardo of Pisa) who developed a mathematical concept called the Fibonacci Sequence, in which every number is the sum of the previous two numbers.
 So, for example, 11/23 marks the day because 1+1 equals 2, and then 1 + 2 equals 3 (the date being the 23rd).

 It may be somewhat difficult to grasp, but the concept is not entirely theoretical.
-The website timeanddate.com says that one of the main features of the Fibonacci Sequence is that it occurs so frequently in nature, including plants, shells, hurricanes and DNA molecules.
+One of the main features of the Fibonacci Sequence is that it occurs so frequently in nature, including plants, shells, hurricanes and DNA molecules.

 3. Square Root Day

 Square Root Day is a holiday that heartily honors those dates where the combination of day and month and year form square roots: e.g. 2/2/04 and 3/3/09.
-The next Square Root Day is just around the corner: 4/4/16 and the next one will be 5/5/2025.
+The last Square Root Day was 4/4/16 and the next one will be 5/5/2025.

 The holiday was created by a high school teacher Ron Gordon in Redwood City, California, who noticed that an upcoming date (9/9/81) represented a square root.
 Square Root Day has its own website and a Facebook page where celebrants can gather before the next holiday.